vbookshelf/BasicBot-Experiments/README.md

 ### Robotics Resources

-All this robotics and electronics stuff may sound complicated but, believe me, it isnt hard to learn.
-This is a list of resources to help you get started:<br>
+Robotics and electronics may sound complicated but, believe me, it isnt hard to learn - if you have passionate teachers with a gift for making things easy to understand.
+This is a list of resources to help you.
+I highly recommend the Udemy Robotics course by Ian Juby.
+It's what helped me get started.<br>
 https://github.com/vbookshelf/Robotics-Resources-for-Beginners

 <br>